SherlynDuan/636-final-library-app/README.md

 # 5, There is a base.html for both public and staff interface as these two interfaces require different menus and offer different features.

+# 6, all bookcopies will be displayed if no author or title is input

+# 7, all borrowers will be displayed if no ID or name is input.

 # changes required to support multiple branches
 # 1, if the application is to support multiple library branches, more tables need to be added, such as a location table